 Dimensional weight is a shipment pricing method being put in place by major carriers including FedEx, UPS and DHL that began taking effect in 2015 for packages shipped by ground service that are less than three cubic feet.
 Dim weight pricing is based on volume versus actual weight of shipments.
 It is calculated by determining the cubic size of a package – multiplying its length by width by height and dividing by 139, or in some cases 166.

 What's driving dimensional weight policy changes are a growing number of packages from e-commerce shipments that are not being packed with regard to density of packing.
 This means that shipping containers are relatively large and lightweight compared to the items being shipped inside the container, which equates to full delivery vehicles that aren't being used to maximum capacity.
 Here are the most recent shipping changes from major carriers.

 Major carriers including FedEx, DHL and UPS have recently implemented changes to their dimensional weight pricing policies.
 Under the new policies, packages less than 3 cubic feet in volume (previously excluded from dimensional weight pricing), will now be subject to dimensional weight surcharges.

 Under the new UPS rules, packages with a long side of 48 in are subject to a dimensional weight charge.
 The previous threshold was 60 in.

 Under the new FedEx rules, the surcharge will also apply to packages weighing more than 70 lbs, with a second-longest side of 30 in or greater, or that are not fully encased in an outer shipping container, among other requirements.

 Both FedEx and UPS have also raised their handling charge from $9 to $10.50.

 Additional policy changes took effect in early 2017.

 How Much Could Dimensional Weight Pricing Impact My Business?

-For manufacturers and retailers, dim weight pricing changes could have significant financial and operational implications.
+For manufacturers and retailers, dimensional weight pricing changes could have significant financial and operational implications.